 Gain real world experience

-You can get real world experience through programs and opportunities available through Murdoch and the Guild, as well as industry competitions.
+You can gain real world experience through programs and competitions.
 Some opportunities may even be paid or include prize money.

 Join a Murdoch or Guild program

-- The Career Learning Spine forms part of the curriculum in our undergraduate degrees, which comprises of a range of units that are designed to give you the practical, transferable skills you'll rely on for your entire career.
+- The Career Learning Spine forms part of the curriculum in our undergraduate degrees, which comprises of a range of units that are designed help you effectively manage your career and develop transferable skills for success in a changing world of work.

-- Towards the end of your degree, you can help other students with their studies by becoming a leader through the Peer Assisted Study Sessions (PASS) or Peer Academic Coach (PAC) programs.
+- You can help other students with their studies by becoming a leader through the Peer Assisted Study Sessions (PASS) or Peer Academic Coach (PAC) programs.
+These and other paid positions for students are advertised on the Murdoch University current vacancies page.

-- The Murdoch Student Emerging Leaders Program (MSEL) develops your leadership, communication and team skills through a group project supporting a not-for-profit community organisation.
+- The Murdoch Student Emerging Leaders (MSEL) program develops your leadership, communication and team skills through a real world group project supporting a not-for-profit community organisation.

 - Participating in a volunteer program through the Murdoch Guild Volunteering Hub gives you the opportunity to gain experience whilst helping out a community organisation or a student association.

-Student competitions are hosted and supported by industry.
-Competitions offer you an opportunity to solve real world problems, present innovative and creative ideas and promote your potential.
+Student competitions offer you an opportunity to solve real world problems, present innovative and creative ideas and promote your potential.
 Competitions can be specific to your field of study or across disciplines, including:

-- The Big Idea, a national social enterprise student team competition hosted by The Big Issue and supported by PwC
+- The Big Idea, a national social enterprise student team competition hosted by The Big Issue.

 - EY Student Competitions, for students interested in tax, corporate finance, data science and cyber security who want to make a difference.